SimonDeGreat/SimonDeGreat/README.md

 - 💞️ I’m looking to collaborate on ...just be smart in java  at first ,,, game coding you know it all
 - 📫 How to reach me ...email me simonnjuki2@gmail.com

-everything is straight foward here not perfacetion
+everything is straight foward ......not perfect!

+i am a programmer i got life!

+thanks everyone show me what you got!
 <!---
 SimonDeGreat/SimonDeGreat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.